WINNER Coaching Scholarship Program for Society for Neuroscience in Anesthesiology and Critical Care (SNACC)

 Apply for the WINNER Coaching Program

 Q: What does the WINNER Coaching Program consist of?

 A: Three, one-hour coaching sessions within a 2-3 months period focusing on any aspect of academic growth or leadership development that is important to the coachee.
 Participants will be invited to complete brief pre- and post-coaching questionnaires to evaluate the effectiveness of the coaching scholarships.

 A: Women who have been SNACC members for at least 1-6 years who hold or aspire to an academic / leadership position in neuroscience and / or critical care.

 A: No cost to selected applicants.
 SNACC will fully support this scholarship program with the generous donation of Dr. Karen Souter’s time.

 A: Please submit all materials through the application.
 Be on the lookout for new information in the spring of 2022.

-Please submit the following three (3) documents as PDF files to your application and send to Sandra Peterson at email@example.com
+Please submit the following three (3) documents as PDF files to your application and send to Lee Claassen at firstname.lastname@example.org

 - Letter of Support from Chairman or Division Chief: The letter must contain a commitment to allow the applicant time off from regular duties and assignments to attend the mandatory coaching sessions.
 These will include three (3) 1:1 one-hour sessions over 2-3 months.